camerongardner/Asset-Inventory/README.md

 ## Stretch Challenges

 - **Join Operations**: This project has been extended to demonstrate SQL joins between the users and assets tables.
 Specifically, it retrieves assets along with their assigned owners by joining the asset and user tables.
+- **Error Handling**: Along with this project specific attention has been implemented to ensure user actions do not negatively affect the data being stored and manipulated in the database.

 ## Video Demonstration
 A full demonstration of the system can be viewed [here](YouTube link).\